For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 Just beyond Goodwood House along the Hillclimb, the 2nd Dukes banqueting house was also known as "one of the finest rooms in England" (George Vertue 1747).

 Join the Officers’ Club and share in a unique and memorable Revival experience.
 Positioned right in the heart of the action, you will have exceptional views of the high-stakes historic racing from the start straight and you will be only steps away from the paddocks.
 With seamless service, charming entertainment and a spirited atmosphere, you will find yourself immersed in the magic of Revival.
 It’s like stepping onto a film set and into a starring role.
-Along with early access to the event and the full day of flat-out wheel-to-wheel track action, you will enjoy impeccable hospitality – from breakfast through three course lunch to champagne reception and afternoon tea.
+Along with early access to the event and a full day of flat-out wheel-to-wheel track action, you will enjoy impeccable hospitality – from a champagne reception and breakfast to a three course lunch and afternoon tea.

-With prime trackside views from your private garden, you won’t miss a moment of the incredible action as legends of motorsport race off the startline.
+With prime trackside views from your informal garden, you won’t miss a moment of the incredible action as legends of motorsport race off the startline.

-Outstanding hospitality is the order of the day – from breakfast through three course lunch to Champagne reception and afternoon tea.
+Outstanding hospitality is the order of the day – from breakfast and a Veuve Clicquot NV reception, to a three course lunch and afternoon tea.
 In the spirit of Revival, you can expect theatrical surprises along the way.

 Our team of dedicated hosts will be on hand to ensure that everything is taken care of, leaving you free to enjoy all the fun of Revival.